Data-Science-in-Mechanical-Engineering/Contextual-GoSafe/README.rst

 To reproduce our simulation results, the repository: https://github.com/Data-Science-in-Mechanical-Engineering/franka-emika-panda-simulation is required.

-An example of contextual GoSafe on a 1D toy example is also provided in the examples folder.
+An example of GoSafeOpt on a 1D toy example is also provided in the examples folder.